Assorted poppycock: macro zooms,

 - The optical quality of the large majority of macro zooms, particularly the cheaper ones, ranges from indifferent to quite poor at their macro setting, and often display poorly controlled geometric deformation and curvature of field.
 They can be used in a pinch, but certainly cannot compete with proper macro lenses.

 For the past couple of decades, the concept of magnification in macrophotography has been obscured by numerous misleading, often plainly wrong statements frequently found in the promotional materials for camera lenses, and sometimes in more technical literature.
 To sort out the truth and discard the rest, we need to go back to basic principles.
-Magnification (M ) is the ratio between image size (Si , i.e. the image of the subject projected onto the sensor) and subject size (Ss ), i.e.:
+Magnification (M ) is the ratio between linear image size (Si , i.e. the image of the subject projected onto the sensor) and linear subject size (Ss ), i.e.:

 M = Si / Ss

 The above formula is a complete definition of magnification.
 It tells you all you need to know.
 For example, it tells you that magnification is a dimensionless number: if you have mm at the numerator and mm at the denominator of the fraction, they cancel each other out and the result is just a number, devoid of any measurement units.
 Thus we can say, for example, that M = 1 (which we usually write as 1x, where x means times, although the x is mathematically not required).
 For example, the formula allows us to answer the following questions: